fatih/sicp/thoughts.md

   iterative Fibonnaci solution.
 Eventually I solved it after many hours (didn't gave up :).
 So looking afterwards I've found a great answer to it here: http://stackoverflow.com/a/2366209/462233
+* Didn't know that the exercises would take so much time.